realJohnDoe/idea-craft/memory-bank/progress.md

 ## Known Issues

 - The `lucide-react` library import causes resolution errors during test runs, currently commented out as a temporary workaround in components like `AttributeEditor.tsx`.
-- A warning in tests about providing a `value` prop to a form field without an `onChange` handler in `AttributeEditor.test.tsx` needs to be addressed.

 ## Evolution of Project Decisions